comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 Next to this vault scale factor, we also provide a *multiplication factor* for the amount of posts inside a vault, which allows increasing vault sizes to arbitrary amounts.
 By default this post multiplication factor is set at 1.
-When setting this to 10, the total number of triples is TODO (average of TODO triples per file, over TODO files).
-When setting this to 100, the total number of triples is TODO (average of TODO triples per file, over TODO files).
+When setting this to 5, the total number of triples is 9.404.520 (average of 29.75 triples per file, across 316.053 files).
 For more details on properties of this dataset and its schema, we refer to the [SNB papers](cite:cites ldbc_snb_interactive, ldbc_snb_details).

-{:.todo}
-Update numbers above

 All aspects of SolidBench are [fully configurable using JSON-LD configuration files](cite:cites componentsjs), ranging from fragmentation strategies to properties of query templates.